 Chronurgy is about manipulating time and dice, allowing you to force rerolls and almost always go first in a fight.
 It has good battlefield control too!
 A nice all-rounder Wizard option, really.

 Graviturgy is all about battlefield control and messing with enemies’ positions.
 Cool if you want to mess with your enemies’ plans.

 The Scribes school lets you wield a book and practice your penmanship.
 It’s a strange summoning build with the ability to slightly alter spells to help you out.
 It’s a preparation-based subclass, with the wizard also being preparation based!

 The Wizard is an incredibly difficult class to master, but it has so many tools, damaging spells, and utility options that it’s easily one of the best classes… Once you get out of the very early game.
 Try it out, if you want to help parties solve all kinds of problems!

 Conclusions – 5e Classes Guide

 We hope our DND 5e Classes Guide has been helpful in directing you to a few classes of note!
-All classes in this game can handle themselves in a fight, but each of them contribute to a party in fantastic ways!
-Whether you’re wanting to start playing the game, or just wanting to try something new, every one of these classes has something to give.
+All classes in D&D can handle themselves in a fight, but each of them contributes to a party in fantastic ways!
+Whether you want to start playing the game or just want to try something new, every one of these classes has something to give.
 Have any thoughts on our d&d classes guide? let us know in the comment section below!